 Can You Switch Your Residential Mortgage to a Buy-to-Let Mortgage?

-Yes, converting a residential mortgage to a buy-to-let mortgage is a common practice, known as a let-to-buy (LTB) remortgage.
-This is necessary because a standard residential mortgage typically does not allow you to rent out the property.
+Yes, converting a residential mortgage to a buy-to-let mortgage and vice versa can be done, and it’s what’s called a let-to-buy remortgage.
+This is necessary because a standard residential mortgage doesn’t allow you to rent out the second property.

-You might think about switching to a let-to-buy mortgage if you’re planning to move but want to retain your current property and rent it out to generate additional income.
-The rental income could potentially cover your mortgage payments.
+You might think about switching to a let-to-buy mortgage if you’re planning to move but want to retain your current property and rent it out to generate additional income, income which could cover your mortgage payments.

-Despite the idea of remortgaging your home to rent it out for extra income seeming appealing, it’s important to be aware of the associated remortgaging costs.
-In addition to your mortgage payments, you may need to cover letting agent fees to help find tenants.
-Regular upkeep and maintenance are also essential to keep the property in good condition and make sure it’s attractive to potential renters.
+Despite the idea of remortgaging your home to rent it out for extra income seeming appealing, it’s important to know of the associated remortgaging costs before making a decision.
+In addition to your mortgage payments, you may need to cover letting agent fees to help find tenants too.
+Lastly, regular upkeep and maintenance are essential to keep the property in good condition and make sure it’s attractive to potential renters.

 Get The Best Buy-to-Let Remortgage Deal